-Sharing Custody over the Holidays
+Sharing Child Custody over the Holidays

 Making a new custody arrangement work is difficult for everyone involved.
-This can be particularly true during the holidays, when people are stressed and emotions tend to run high.
+This can be particularly true during the holidays when people are stressed and emotions tend to run high.
 If you are concerned about making it through the first holiday season after a divorce or separation, it may help you to know that many families have faced the same challenges.
 It may seem hard, but you can make it.

 We hope you find the following tips useful for whatever occasions your family celebrates.
 If you have any questions about your rights and responsibilities in shared custody matters, our experienced San Diego shared custody attorneys are here to help.

 Plan ahead of time.
-Ideally the custody arrangement you have in place will include provisions for sharing the holidays.
+Ideally, the custody arrangement you have in place will include provisions for sharing the holidays.
 If not, you and your ex-spouse need to make these arrangements as soon as you can.

 Try to arrange contact with both parents.
 Some families prearrange a time for the non-custodial parent to call his or her children, while others spend occasions like Christmas Day or Passover together.
-However you arrange it, try to let your kids get in touch with their other parent on special occasions.
+However you arrange it, try to let your kids get in touch with their other parents on special occasions.

 Focus on your children’s feelings.
 If you will not have custody over the holidays, do not complain about your ex-spouse or discuss how bad you feel with your kids.
 If the kids will be with you, try to arrange a simple and pleasant celebration.
 Do not force happiness on them, though; let them know it is okay if they feel sad or angry.